bafiam/bafiam-bot/README.md

 1. Clone the project - git clone`https://github.com/bafiam/bafiam-bot.git`

-2. Run `bundle` to get all the gems.
+2. Run `bundle` to get all the gems

 3. create a `.env` file